code4lib-japan/code4lib-japan.github.io/_posts/2023-05-12-conference-call-for-participation-en.md

 - New ideas related to the use of community-based library resources and technologies

 The content of the presentations can be case studies, practical reports, research presentations, idea sharing, or any other content.
-We are looking forward to receiving applications for presentations based on free ideas, not limited to the above.ま
+We are looking forward to receiving applications for presentations based on free ideas, not limited to the above.

 The deadline for presentation applications is **<del>July 23, 2023 (Sunday)**.